lammps/lammps/doc/src/Modify_requirements.rst

 its implementation in LAMMPS), you can add the citation to the \*.cpp source file.
 See ``src/DIFFRACTION/compute_saed.cpp`` for an example.
-A BibTeX format citation is stored in a string variable at the top of the file and  a single line of code registering this variable is added to the constructor of the class.
+A BibTeX format citation is stored in a string variable at the top of the file, and a single line of code registering this variable is added to the constructor of the class.
 When your feature is used, by default, LAMMPS will print the brief info and the DOI in the first line to the screen and the full citation to the log file.